PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 preference, no index allocation for clean graphs, and equality with a fresh index rebuild.

+Inverse layout Transposes around linear DEQUANTIZE-(RELU/RELU6)-QUANTIZE chains are owned by the Torch/TensorFlow-free `passes/quantized_activation.py` module.
+A no-Transpose preflight avoids index allocation; otherwise one `ModelIRGraphIndex` supplies graph-order Transpose candidates and every single-consumer edge.
+The DQ input and Q output change through indexed setters, then both wrapper Transposes are removed in one differential compaction.
+The ordered restart remains so a candidate made linear by a later removal can still be reconsidered without rebuilding maps.

+Intermediate and source public-boundary guards, exact inverse permutations, per-tensor quantization eligibility, source shape/signature propagation, destination dtype and quantization cloning, tensor pruning, lineage events, and the existing stats key are unchanged.
+Characterization compares the full two-chain RELU/RELU6 ModelIR with the former mutation sequence, blocks legacy consumer-map construction, checks public, fan-out, per-channel, and permutation no-ops, observes no index for a Transpose-free graph, and compares the maintained index with a fresh rebuild.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter